audeering/audformat/docs/usage.rst

 =====

-:mod:`audformat` is the reference implementation of the :ref:`data-format:audformat`.
+:mod:`audformat` is the reference implementation of the :ref:`data-format:Database`.
 So it's main usage is to store data in that format or to access or change data from the format.
-:ref:`data-format:audformat` is represented by the :class:`audformat.Database` object.
+:ref:`data-format:Database` is represented by the :class:`audformat.Database` object.
 A :class:`audformat.Database` can be generated manually, or loaded from disk using :meth:`audformat.Database.load()`.